Watanobbi

 Employment drivers in Watanobbi are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Watanobbi has a balanced workforce with white and blue collar jobs well represented.
-The unemployment rate is 8.0%, with an estimated employment growth of 2.1% over the past year (AreaSearch data).
+Watanobbi has a balanced workforce with both white and blue collar jobs.
+Essential services sectors are well represented, and the unemployment rate is 8.0%.
+Over the past year, there was an estimated employment growth of 2.1%.

 Frequently Asked Questions - Employment